 "I am particularly interested in the role that class conflict has played in shaping American society.
 My fascination with class ultimately led me to study Appalachia, a region whose residents have often protested against economic inequality.
 It has also encouraged me to view history from the "bottom up."
 As such, when teaching my courses, I combine top-down and bottom-up approaches to history, showing my students that people of all classes and backgrounds have shaped the past."

 Dr. Bruce Stewart earned his M.A. in History from Western Carolina University and his Ph.D. in History from the University of Georgia.
 His areas of study are United States History and Appalachian History.
-Dr. Stewart's courses and publications emphasize issues within these fields, including his upcoming book, Redemption from Tyranny: Herman Husband's American Revolution.
+Dr. Stewart's courses and publications emphasize issues within these fields, including his most recent book, Redemption from Tyranny: Herman Husband's American Revolution (Charlottesville: University of Virginia Press, 2000).

 Dr. Stewart is the Director of the Graduate Program in History.